datopian/playbook/onboarding/first-steps/README.md

 ### Default Styles

-We want our documents to look neat and coherent so we set up a Style guide for Datopian.
-Follow the steps below to set it up for your Drive.
+We want our documents to look neat and coherent so we set up default styles for Datopian.
+Follow the steps below to set up default styles for your documents in Drive.

-For **Documents:**

 * Go into  [Doc Style Template](https://docs.google.com/document/d/1oOMD9l0fRpYKiYd0zf0MQsiP8URce3WFSPUHmYGN428/edit) (Drive: *All -> Handbook -> Style Guide -> Datopian)*
-* Click the tab *Format - Paragraph Styles - Options - SAVE as my default styles*
+* Then, click the menu item *Format - Paragraph Styles - Options - SAVE as my default styles*

+Test it:

-* Open a new document
+* Create a new document
-* Click the tab *Format - Paragraph Styles - Options - USE my default styles*
 * Start writing.
-* Double check you got it correctly - you can compare with the template
+* Check the styles are correct: compare with the styles in the template

 ## Calendar